folio-org/folio-sample-modules/hello-vertx/README.md

   http://localhost:9130/_/deployment/modules
 ```

-Now the module should be running, probably on port 9131.
-You can check it with:
+Now the module should be running on the next available port.
+That will be 9131 if using the simple instructions above (or 9133 if using
+okapi/doc/okapi-examples.sh to set up initial tenants and modules).

+Check the running module:

 ```
 curl -w '\n' -D - http://localhost:9131/hello